iotaledger/introduction-docs/docs/guides/exchange_guide.md

 5. Check the user balance
 6. Enable withdrawals

-If you are looking for other languages, read the [libraries overview here](/libraries/overview.md).
+If you are looking for other languages, read the [wallet library overview](/libraries/wallet.md).

+Anyway, since all `wallet.rs` bindings are based on core `wallet.rs` library, the approach is quite standardized regardless a programming language of your choice.

 ### 1. Setup the Wallet Library